devopsdays-dk/devopsdays.dk/CONTRIBUTING.md

 Visit `http://localhost:4000` to see the live preview.
 Changes reload automatically!

 Jekyll automatically disables some features in development builds (optimizations, analytics, giscus ...)
-Somtimes you would like to enable these features during development.
-Simply set the`JEKYLL_ENV` envirionment variable:
+Sometimes you would like to enable these features during development.
+Simply set the`JEKYLL_ENV` environment variable:

 ```bash
 JEKYLL_ENV=production bundle exec jekyll serve --source src